Chikodili Emelumadu

-Chikodili Emelumadu is a British and Nigerian speculative fiction writer.
+Chikodili Emelumadu is a British Nigerian speculative fiction writer.

 Biography

-She was born in Worksop, Nottinghamshire and raised in Nigeria.
+She was born in Worksop, Nottinghamshire, England, and was raised in Nigeria.
 Her short story "Candy Girl" was shortlisted for the Shirley Jackson Awards (2015).
 Her work has also been shortlisted for the Caine Prize for African Writing (2017 for "Bush Baby" and 2020 for "What to do when your child brings home a Mami Wata"), and a Nommo award (2020).
-In 2019, she won the inaugural Curtis Brown First Novel prize for her novel ‘Dazzling’.
-She also served as juror for the Shirley Jackson Awards in 2018 and 2020.
+In 2019, she won the inaugural Curtis Brown First Novel prize for her novel Dazzling.

+Emelumadu served as juror for the Shirley Jackson Awards in 2018 and 2020.